sdjavadi/GettingAndCleaningData/README.md

 How to Use:
 ======
 - You just need to run "run_analysis.r".
-Before that you should change your workspace in the current folder which "run_analysis.r" exists.
+Before that you should change your workspace in the folder where "run_analysis.r" exists.
-- After the scripted executed, a single text file named "Course Project.txt" will be created in the current folder.
+- After the script is executed, a single text file named "Course Project.txt" will be created in the current folder.

 License:
 ========